-Any Program Administrator-initiated proposed budget shift of fifty percent (50%) for Programs with budgets under \$5 million or twenty percent (20%) or largerfor Programs with budgets over \$5 million shall be brought to the SAG as well as when practicable, but no later than the next quarterly SAG meeting.
-It shall also be reported to the Commission, in the guarterly reports.
+Any Program Administrator-initiated proposed budget shift of fifty percent (50%) for Programs with budgets under \$5 million or twenty percent (20%) for Programs with budgets over \$5 million shall be brought to the SAG when practicable, but no later than the next quarterly SAG meeting.
+It shall also be reported to the Commission in the quarterly reports.
 To the extent practicable to Program Administrators, these Program changes and/or budget shifts shall be presented to the SAG before implementation.
 Such changes and/or budget shifts could include reallocation of funds within existing Programs and discontinuing or adding new Programs.
-Program Administrators are encouraged to bring Program design or budget shift proposals to SAG prior to implementation, notwithstanding the twenty percent (20%) baseline threshold. fifty percent (50%) threshold for Programs with budgets under \$5 million or twenty percent (20%) threshold for Programs with budgets over \$5 million.
+Program Administrators are encouraged to bring Program design or budget shift proposals to SAG prior to implementation, notwithstanding the fifty percent (50%) threshold for Programs with budgets under \$5 million or twenty percent (20%) threshold for Programs with budgets over \$5 million.
 This policy relates to specific and intentional planning decisions to shift Program budgets, and does not include any naturally occurring over or underspending that is a result of unexpectedly low or high Customer participation.
 At the time any proposed budget shifts are brought to the SAG for discussion, Stakeholders shall have the opportunity and make best efforts to raise any concerns related to the Program Administrator's ability to meet the Commission-approved savings goals (either gas or electric) with the proposed budget shift, in a timely manner.